09 Apr 2017 » AAM

 |DMP ID||DSP1 ID||DSP2 ID||DSP3 ID|

 With this information, when the DMP sends an audience to a DSP, it can send the DSP IDs.
 In fact, it can be used not only with DSPs but with any data source or destination.
 As long as the DMP has an ID sync with any other party, it can expand the previous table with more columns.
 In the case of data sources, this is important as when a DMP receives a data file keyed off of the data source’s IDs, it can then map the data source’s data to the DMP IDs.

 Manual ID syncs

-This is the most straight forward approach.
+This is the most straightforward approach.
 Just create a URL with the parameters the DMP/DSP requires.
-Since the call will include or generate an cookie, you get in one go both the data source ID, as a query string parameter, and the DMP/DSP ID, in the form of a cookie.
+Since the call will include or generate a cookie, you get in one go both the data source ID, as a query string parameter, and the DMP/DSP ID, in the form of a cookie.
 With these two pieces of information, the DSP or DMP can create a mapping between the two IDs.

 In the particular case of AAM’s ID sync, this URL has the following format (click here for the details):

 When the browser sends this request, it will include: